Complaints about car finance commission

 You can find more information about the temporary complaint-handling rules on the FCA’s website.

-Complaints about car finance that are not related to commission
+Complaints about car finance that are not related to commission, or where the consumer is vulnerable

 If the consumer is complaining about another issue where the FCA temporary complaint-handing rules don’t apply, you should continue to investigate the complaint as normal.